steveoliai/db_paginator/README.md

 # db_paginator
 Written as a POC, mostly to help performance when querying a large number of rows retrned from a date range condition and sorted by that date.
-This was born from a requirement where a client needed to have the ability to view transaction data sorted by date.
-In this case, sorting was the main pain point as the number of rows returned for a given date range was very large (millions).
+This was born from a hypothetical requirement where a client may need to have the ability to view top n transaction data sorted by date from a large amount of data.
+In this case, sorting would be the pain point as the number of rows returned for a given date range would be very large (millions).
 This procedure breaks down the date range into smaller chunks to process and returns the results in a cursor.
 It keeps track of where it leaves off to support stateless applications and to mimic pagination.
 Subsequent calls will return the next rows.

 ## Paremeters: